-In 2017 I organized Project Colombia, where the gemstone and its source take a leading roll for an exclusive, handcrafted collection.
+In 2017 I organized project Colombia, an exclusive collection where the gemstone and its source take the leading roll.
+The Colombian grounds are the biggest

-weeks through Colombia to get familiar with the culture and the country.
-In this time I was able to learn
+producer of the emerald gemstone, therefore I travelled seven weeks through Colombia to get familiar with the culture and the country.
+In this time I was able to learn more about emerald

-more about emerald gemstones in Bogotà, the capital of Colombia and the emerald.
+gemstones in Bogotà, the capital of Colombia and the emerald.

 The Infinity necklace carries an 0,98 ct Colombian emerald.
 The necklace is inspired by the famous infinity sign '8', the everlasting green natural color of the emerald gemstone and the round cut of this particular stone.